-Description: SACC would like to recognize undergraduate teachers of community and four year colleges who have demonstrated exceptional creativity in their teaching that took into account different learning abilities and backgrounds, or who have established outstanding field schools or community projects that have shown to make a difference in the lives of their students, and, if appropriate, to the community.
+Description: SACC would like to recognize undergraduate teachers of community and four-year colleges who have demonstrated exceptional creativity in their teaching that took into account different learning abilities and backgrounds, or who have established outstanding field schools or community projects that have been shown to make a difference in the lives of their students, and, if appropriate, to the community.

-Eligibility: The candidate need not be a member of SACC but must be nominated by a SACC member and be in the beginning of their career or in mid-career.
+Eligibility: The candidate need not be a member of SACC but must be nominated by a SACC member or an active participant in SACC activities.
+The candidate should be in the beginning of their career or in mid-career.
 Candidate may be a full-time, part-time or adjunct instructor.

-Prize: $500 and registration fee waived to give a presentation at SACC’s annual meeting.
-This award will be granted every other year.
+Prize: $500 and registration fee waived to give a presentation at SACC’s 2014 meeting in April in Burlington, Vermont.

-Nomination by a SACC member with letters of support sent as email attachments from no more than four colleagues and/or students, of no more than five pages, that demonstrate the nominee’s qualifications.
-The nomination packet should include his/her resume and first person narrative to illustrate qualification for this award.
-Materials submitted should not exceed 25 pages.
-Faculty not chosen in the current year will be considered for the next year of nomination.
+The nominating letter and additional letters of support that demonstrate the nominee’s qualifications should be sent as e-mail attachments.
+The additional letters can be from no more than four colleagues and/or students and should be no more than five pages each.
+The nomination packet should include the candidate’s resume/CV and a first-person narrative illustrating qualification for this award.
+Submissions should not exceed 25 pages.
+Faculty not chosen in the current year may be considered again the next year.

 Please send submissions to Beverly Bennett, Awards Committee Chair, at firstname.lastname@example.org.
 In the subject line, please include “SACC Awards.”